 Another favorite story from back in the day, was that of the missing French toilets, brought in for Bob’s newly proposed hotel.
 When a summer storm blew through and badly damaged the original structures, looters came in and did what they do, and stole anything that wasn’t nailed down.
 This included the fancy French toilets purchased by the Dennistons.
 Years later, a friend of the family while hiking around through the bush in the area, stumbled upon them, not knowing where on earth they may have come from or what they may be doing there.
 The friend, over drinks at the bar with Bob, later told him the story; that he had by chance come across two fancy French toilets, whilst hiking around in the bush.
 Astonished, Bob exclaimed “They’re MINE!”

 Today, the beach at Smuggler’s remains as beautiful as ever.
 The former “honor bar” and attached building still stand, while most definitely showing their many years.
-Though the old Lincoln is now long gone, the bush around the structures has been cleared and there is lumber and some building supplies stacked inside one of the buildings.
+Though the old Lincoln is now long gone, the bush around the structures has been cleared and there are lumber and some building supplies stacked inside one of the buildings.

 Historical and cultural preservation of Smugglers is important to local residents and to government officials, who last year proposed that the beach and surrounding land become the territory’s next National Park.
 Under that proposal, the reef would become the BVI’s second marine park (the first is the famous dive site the Wreck of the Rhone).